kruize/benchmarks/spring-petclinic/README.md

 ## Minikube
 To deploy the benchmark use `petclinic-deploy-minikube.sh `

-`./scripts/petclinic-deploy-minikube.sh [Total_instances] [petclinic_image]`
+`./scripts/petclinic-deploy-minikube.sh [-i SERVER_INSTANCES] [-p PETCLINIC_IMAGE]`

-- **Total_instances**: Number of petclinic instances to be deployed.
+- **SERVER_INSTANCES**: Number of petclinic instances to be deployed.
 It is optional, if is not specified then by default it will be considered as 1 instance.
-- **petclinic_image**: Petclinic image to be used to deploy petclinic.
+- **PETCLINIC_IMAGE**: Petclinic image to be used to deploy petclinic.
 It is optional, if is not specified then the default image `kruize/spring_petclinic:2.2.0-jdk-11.0.8-openj9-0.21.0` will be considered for the deployment.

 Example to deploy and run multiple petclinic application instances on minikube

-**`$./scripts/petclinic-deploy-minikube.sh 2/`**
+**`$./scripts/petclinic-deploy-minikube.sh -i 2/`**
 ```
 ~/benchmarks/spring-petclinic ~/benchmarks/spring-petclinic
 servicemonitor.monitoring.coreos.com/petclinic-0 created